chryzsh/DarthSidious/README.md

 * Domain Enumeration and Information Gathering
 * Local Privilege Escalation
 * Not being a loud pentester
+* Exchange enumeration and attacks
+* Sharepoint enumeration and attack

 **More advanced stuff for the future**